-Following recovery from phase 1 therapy (neutrophils 0.75 x 109/l and platelets to 75 x 109/l), remission should be confirmed by morphological bone marrow examination (please don't forget to send a specimen centrally for MRD examination - see section 8.2.1 and Appendix 7 for full details).
+Following recovery from phase 1 therapy (neutrophils >0.75 x 10/l and platelets >75 x 10/l), remission should be confirmed by morphological bone marrow examination (a specimen must be sent centrally for MRD examination - see section 8.2.1 and Appendix 7 for full details).
 This is the absolute minimum count recovery needed for adequate assessment of response and of MRD.
 Hence the bone marrow aspirate to assess MRD may be postponed for a few more days after reaching this level and can be carried out once the patient has been admitted to begin the next course of therapy, to make sure there is adequate cellularity for the end of phase assessment in order to confirm CR with count recovery.
-The bone marrow aspirate must be done by day 35 at the latest.
+The bone marrow aspirate must be done by day 35\ at the latest.
 Please indicate the peripheral blood counts on the form when you submit specimens for central analysis.